Mariusflores/Currency-Converter/README.md

 ### Description

 Welcome to my Currency Converter application.
 This application uses exchange rates from the ExchangeRate-API to do conversions.
+It is a Spring boot application, using Consul discovery.